Home

 Treatment provides minor and temporary relief.

-Over time, symptoms escalate & patient receives more treatments.
+Symptoms escalate and patient receives more treatments.

 All therapy options fail, some miserably.